 - Know exactly where your leads and web traffic are coming from so that you can have a more complete picture of your customer journey

-- See which platforms are generating the most leads so that you can put more effort into and budget behind the sources that are sending you the most prospects
+- See which channels are generating the most leads so that you can put more effort and budget into the sources that are sending you the most prospects

-- Understand which of your digital advertisements is converting the best in order to optimize your ad sets to only include your best performers
+- Understand which of your digital advertisements are converting the best in order to optimize your ad sets to only include your best performers

-- Integrate with a marketing tracking platform (like ONTRAPORT) that will automatically store and sort the information you gather from your UTM variables for future use
+- Integrate with a marketing analytics platform that will automatically store and sort the information you gather from your UTM variables for future use

 - Know when it’s the right time to “turn off” underperforming lead sources so you can get the most out of your marketing budget and boost your ROI

-For in-depth information on what UTM variables are and exactly how to generate them and implement them into your business, check out our UTM Link Planning Worksheet.
+For in-depth information on what UTM variables are and exactly how to generate and implement them into your business, check out the UTM Link Planning Worksheet.